Kosovo Serbs and NATO troops clash in tense north

 "One KFOR soldier has been wounded, has been evacuated and he is stable," said NATO spokesperson in Kosovo Uwe Nowitzki.

-"KFOR will not allow the situation to escalate and will use a proportional level of force necessary to maintain a safe and secure environment," Nowitzki said.
-The operation to remove the roadblocks was continuing, he said.
+"KFOR will not allow the situation to escalate and will use a proportional level of force necessary to maintain a safe and secure environment," he said, adding that the operation to remove the roadblocks was continuing.

 Kosovo, which declared independence from Serbia in 2008, is 90 percent ethnic Albanian.
 But Serbs opposed to independence dominate in a small swathe of the north bordering Serbia which continues to function as part of the Serbian state, resisting efforts by the Kosovo government to extend its authority.

-A Reuters witness said extra KFOR troops arrived to reinforce the troops from Germany and the United States after the initial clashes and were deployed on hills overlooking Rudare.
+A Reuters witness said KFOR troops from Germany and the United States received reinforcements after initial clashes and were deployed on hills overlooking Rudare.
 Several NATO helicopters were also flying over the area.

-Dragisa Milovic, the mayor of Zvecan which is about 60 km (40 miles) from the capital Pristina, told Reuters that KFOR had refused to allow Serb medical personnel to help wounded Serbs, and said: "A commander told me they have the authority to use deadly force on anyone who throws a stone or uses a weapon."
+Dragisa Milovic, the mayor of Zvecan which is about 60 km (40 miles) from the capital Pristina, said KFOR had refused to allow Serb medical personnel to help wounded Serbs.

+"A (KFOR) commander told me they have the authority to use deadly force on anyone who throws a stone or uses a weapon," he told Reuters.

 Milovic said he had asked Serbs to withdraw to restore calm.

+Health authorities in the Serb-controlled north of the city of Mitrovica said three Serbs were hospitalized while others were released after treatment for slight injuries.

-Kosovo Serbs set up barricades at boundary crossings with Serbia last year after authorities in Pristina, the EU's police and judiciary mission EULEX tried to establish their presence.
+Kosovo Serbs set up barricades at boundary crossings with neighboring Serbia last year, after authorities in Pristina and the European Union's police and judiciary mission EULEX attempted to establish their presence there.

-A Kosovo policeman was killed in an ambush and several civilians and NATO troops were injured in clashes that have erupted over the last few months.
+A Kosovo policeman was killed in an ambush and several civilians and NATO troops were injured in clashes that erupted over months.

-Health authorities in the Serb-controlled north of the city of Mitrovica said three Serbs were hospitalised while others were released after treatment for slight injuries.

-Krstimir Pantic, mayor of the Serb-controlled part of the northern city of Mitrovica, said the municipal council and "the people" had decided to warn KFOR and EULEX not to enter the area under Serb control after the latest clashes.

 "RISKY MOVE"